akornato/gnosis-safe-dashboard/README.md

 ## Gnosis Safe dashboard

-This app allows to create a new Gnosis Safe, add/remove its owners, and execute both native and ERC20 token transfer transactions.
+This app allows to create a new Gnosis Safe, add/remove its owners, and propose a new transaction that may include both native and ERC20 token transfers.

 If loaded in [Gnosis Safe](https://gnosis-safe.io) iframe, it detects Safe address automatically.
-If loaded outside of Gnosis Safe iframe, you need to enter Safe address manually (or create new one).
+If loaded outside of Gnosis Safe iframe, you need to enter Safe address manually (or create a new one).

 Deployed to https://gnosis-safe-dashboard-flax.vercel.app